sbme-tutorials/sbe201-2019-final-project-sbe201-2021-team17/README.md

  By using

-* **priority queue** to store nodes.Thenwe use pq.top() to get the minimum value node in the node sequence and new node value can be placed in the appropriate position of the sequence.
+* **priority queue** to store nodes.Then we use pq.top() to get the minimum value node in the node sequence and new node value can be placed in the appropriate position of the sequence.
 * **STL map** to store each pair of huffman code.
 * **pseudo-eof** (id = 256, frequence = 1) and insert it at the end of the encoded text.
 Then the program will know where the text ends.
 * **Writing the frequence table** in compressed.txt, and then when decompressing I can rebuild the huffman table from this table.